Our favourite autumn walks

 Take a scenic waterside walk around the Carron Valley Reservoir.
 This moderate trail has many play features, picnic spots, and spectacular autumn views.

-Carron Valley is also home to the Red Route mountain bikes path.
+Carron Valley is also home to the Red Route mountain bike trail.
 This single-track course is fast and fun all year round.
 Make sure to stop at the top and admire the stunning autumn views of the great Eas Dubh or Black Waterfall.

 Falls of Shin